Optimizing FiveM Databases: Fixing MySQL Lag with oxmysql Indexing and Slow-Query Logs

-Add Indexes to Your Hot Columns
+Adding Indexes to High-Traffic Columns

 ALTER TABLE player_vehicles ADD INDEX idx_citizenid (citizenid);